openfun/handbook/python.md

 Import statements should respect the following requirements:

 * write global import statements first \(`import logging`\) then partial imports \(`from copy import copy`\),
-* import statements should be written in the following order: 1. standard library, 2. third party dependencies, and 3. application modules \(relative imports\); with an empty row between each,
+* import statements should be written in the following order: 1. standard library, 2.
+Django imports 3. third party dependencies, and 4. application modules \(relative imports\); with an empty row between each,
 * import statements should be sorted alphabetically \(`import bar` is written before `import foo`\),
 * imported objects from a module should also be sorted alphabetically \(`from foo import bar, baz, lol`\).